sekhar2022/NPOD/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 Description:
-iOS Application which uses API provided by NASA to show Picture of the day for selected date Minimum date - Jan 1st 2000
+This is an iOS Application project 'Nasa Picture of the day' for selected date which uses API provided by NASA.
+Minimum date - Jan 1st 2000
 Maximum date - Today/Yesterday